vadash/gwent-daily-demo/README.md

 * Bot cant resize game window and stuck like this https://cdn.discordapp.com/attachments/652653041941610497/652740625933926413/Inkedgwent-2019-12-07-12-15-40_LI.jpg
 -> Hide task bar in windows settings

-* Insta crash.
-Check that your CPU has AVX instruction (basically newer than amd 7 years old fx 6300 and some xeon)
+* Insta crash -> Check that your CPU has AVX instruction (basically newer than amd 7 years old fx 6300 and some xeon)

 * Not reacting to F9 key.
 Settings > Ease of Access > Keyboard and use virtual keyboard